kizu/kizu.ru/src/posts/2016-12-21-controlling-the-specificity/index.en.md

 #CSS_Specificity #Future_CSS #CSS #Preprocessing

+_Specificity is one of the most unique and complex aspects of CSS.
+And right now, the only way to control it are to add stuff to it.
+But what if we could have a way to reduce the specificity?
+I’ll look into the coming-up features of `: not ()` and how they could help us to achieve this._

 In [the previous article about conditions for CSS variables]({{% LinkTo conditions-for-css-variables %}}) I talked about things that could be used rather soon, even if the support for them is not there yet.
 In this article I'll go even further — I'll be talking about one thing from the [CSS Selectors Level 4](https://drafts.csswg.org/selectors-4/), which is even less adopted.

 The part of this spec I'll be looking at today is the new, enhanced `:not()`.
 Important disclaimer: the feature I would talk about have almost to no support at the moment (only latest Safari?), and even if it did, I wouldn't recommend to use it as something other than experiment.
 You'll see why.
 And after discussing what becomes possible with this new `:not()` I'll describe one more usable similar thing and then propose a few things that I think should be there in CSS instead.